-C-H152R and several double mutations, such as C-N86S+B-N225T and C-N86S+C-L85P were shown to impact the sensitivity of Z.tritici to SDHIs most.
-Evidence for fitness penalties associated with the mutation C-H152R were observed in research studies by FRAC member companies (1,2,3).
+C-H152R and several double mutations, such as C-N86S+B-N225T and C-N86S+C-L85P were shown to impact the sensitivity of Z.tritici to SDHIs most (for more information on detected double mutants, please refer to link.
+Evidence for fitness penalties associated with the mutation C-H152R were observed in research studies by FRAC member companies (12).